cyber-shah/graphs-paper/Report.md

 ### <u> 2.2 - What is Path Finding? </u>
 Path finding is the process of finding a path between two points in a graph.
 A graph is a data structure that consists of nodes and edges.
-The nodes are the points in the graph and the edges are the connections between the nodes.
+The nodes are the points in the graph, and the edges are the connections between the nodes.
 The edges can be weighted or unweighted.
 The weight of an edge is the cost of traversing that edge.
 The cost can be anything such as distance, time, fuel, etc. The edges can also be directed or undirected.
-The directed edges are one way and the undirected edges are two way.
+The directed edges are one way and the undirected edges are two-way.

 The goal of path finding is to determine the shortest path between two nodes in a graph.
 The path can be defined as the sequence of nodes that need to be traversed to reach the destination node from the source node.